josiahmaharaj/josiahmaharaj.github.io/_drafts/_posts/yamaha-moxf8.md

 <img src="/uploads/2017/08/01/MOXF8-large.jpg" class=" forestry--none" style="float: none;">

 This is the Yamaha MOXF8, the new addition to the [T.W.E.C](https://trueworshippers.org) music family.
+88 keys, weighted keys, flash storage and a whole lot more apparently.
+The functionality of this affordable beast is fantastic.